NirvishiShrivastava/coms4118-s21-hmwk5/test/README.md

 TESTCASE 1: Allocating heap memory but not using it.
 ============================================

+Test Performed: We dynamically allocated 10 pages worth of memory and called our system call (expose_pgtbl) to view virtual to physical address mapping.

+Obeservation: Following is the output from our test which verifies allocation of one real page and rest are unmapped which confirms that no physical pages were allocated for the malloc'd virtual address range.

 virtual_addr   physical_addr Y D W U
 0x5620f5bb2670 0x0008589b000 1 1 1 1
 0xdead00000000 0x00000000000 0 0 0 0